 The Texense INF V4 infrared disc brake temperature sensor up to 200°C, built with new state of the art electronics, a high accuracy PT1000 output and the option of a linearized and temperature compensated output when used with the LTC-IR module.

-NEW for 2017 the Texense INF V4 infrared disc brake temperature sensor, the same packaging as our highly successful INFTS V90 infrared disc brake temperature sensor with an increase in maximum operating temperature.
+The Texense INF V4 infrared disc brake temperature sensor, the same packaging as our highly successful INFTS V90 infrared disc brake temperature sensor with an increase in maximum operating temperature.
 Built with new state of the art electronics, a high accuracy PT1000 output and the option of a linearized and temperature compensated output when used with the LTC-IR module, makes this the ideal solution for carbon disc brake temperature measurement.
 Used in F1 for over a decade the Texense INF range of infrared brake temperature sensors are the industry standard in IR brake temperature measurement technology.

 - Maximum operating temperature of 180°C, with the ability to survive exposures of up to 200°C (5V version only), saving on sensor replacement in race and test environments when ambient temperatures increase for short periods.